IlyaMatsuev/MyHomeHub/.github/pull-request-template.md

 ## The PR fulfills these requirements:

--   [ ] Tests for the proposed changes have been added/updated.
+- [ ] Tests for the proposed changes have been added/updated (if applicable).
 - [ ] The documentation has been updated according to the introduced/changed components.
--   [ ] ApexDoc comments have been attached to all `global` classes, fields, properties, and methods.